 AutomationDirect provides two options for locking safety interlock switches.
 These options are the solenoid locking tongue safety interlock switch and the non-contact magnetic locking RFID switches.

 Solenoid Locking Tongue Safety Interlock Switches

 Solenoid locking tongue safety interlock switches are similar to the non-locking tongue interlock switches, but maintain a holding force on the key until the solenoid is energized to release.
 This type of switch unlocks when energized, so something like a PLC will need to be used to energize the solenoid and unlock the switch.

 This type of locking switch has anywhere from 1400 to 2000 Newtons of holding force to make sure doors and gates are not easily forced open or guards are forcefully removed.

 Solenoid voltages are available in 24VDC, 110VAC, and 230VAC.
 Solenoid coils are rated so that they can continuously have voltage applied to them.

-In the event of a power loss, the switches will need to be manually unlocked, since they are energize to unlock in operation.
-This is done with a special tamper proof manual release key.
+In the event of a power loss, the switches will need to be manually unlocked, since they are energized to unlock in operation.
+This is done with a special tamper-proof manual release key.

 Non-Contact Magnetic Locking RFID Safety Switches